-Next, launch the "Refine Motif" command.
-Then, the histogram of cross-correlation of the whole image and the motif will appear.
+When the OK button is pressed, the histogram of cross-correlation of the whole image and the motif will appear.

 You can change the minimum and maximum values, and the number of bins to be displayed in the HREM Histogram palette.
 The found peaks are displayed in blue, and the peaks above the threshold in red.
-The peak threshold can be changed by adjusting the left range of the range ROI.
+The peak threshold can be changed by adjusting the left range of the range ROI in the histogram.

-When you satisfy the thresold setiting, press "OK" in the HREM Histogram palette.
+When you change the thresold setiting, press "OK" in the HREM Histogram palette.
 Then, the original motif and the refined motif averaged over the selected patches will be displayed as shown below: